DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/index.md

 * Know the current version of DNN Platform.

 * Ensure **AutoUpgrade** setting is "False".
 This setting can be found within **AppSettings** section of the `web.config` file in the root.
-Setting this to "False" will prevent the upgrade process from triggering by normal site visitors.
+Setting this to "False" will prevent the upgrade process from being triggered by normal site visitors.

-* Know the desired version of DNN Platform and download the appropriate "Upgrade" ZIP package from [the official repository on GitHub](https://github.com/dnnsoftware/DNN.Platform/releases) (which can be found in the **Assets** section for the desired version release).
+* Know the desired version of DNN Platform and download the appropriate "Upgrade" ZIP package from [the official repository on GitHub](https://github.com/dnnsoftware/DNN.Platform/releases).
+The file can be found in the **Assets** section for the desired version release and will have a naming convention like **DNN_Platform_9.4.4_Upgrade.zip**.

 * Know the [suggested upgrade path](xref:setup-upgrades-suggested-upgrade-path) from the current version of DNN Platform and download all appropriate "Upgrade" ZIP packages from the above referenced GitHub link.